-1) Remove the separate Furniture Kit and Vent-Sure vent system boxes, if ordered, from the top of the kiln carton.
+1) Remove the two separate Furniture Kit and Vent-Sure vent system boxes, if ordered, from the top of the kiln carton.
+In some cases these may be packed in separate boxes inside the main carton.

 2) If you ordered a Vent-Sure vent system you will find the following items inside the cardboard box: